Wer ist am MELESSA-Programm beteiligt?

 Durch die Verknüpfung der unterschiedlichen Fachgebiete werden der fakultätsübergreifende Austausch der Wissenschaftler und die innovative Forschung gezielt gefördert.
 Eine solch starke Beteiligung unterschiedlicher Fachrichtungen an einem Labor bietet beste Voraussetzungen für vielseitige Forschung auf hohem Niveau.

 Das Labor besteht aus mehreren Laborräumen.
 Im klimatisierten großen Laborraum befindet sich ein fest installiertes Netzwerk von 25 Rechnern.
 Zwei weitere Räume dienen zur Durchführung von Audio-, Video- und Gruppenexperimenten.
-Zusätzlich gibt es 25 Tabletcomputer, die auch für mobile Experimente außerhalb des Labors genutzt werden können.
+Zusätzlich gibt es 25 Tablets, die auch für mobile Experimente außerhalb des Labors genutzt werden können.
 Mit dieser Ausstattung gehört MELESSA zu den modernsten Experimentallaboren Deutschlands.

 Durch das Forschungslabor ermöglichte Publikationen